d3v1anX/d3v1anX/README.md

 - 👋 Hi, I’m @d3v1anX
-- 👀 I’m interested in sports, coding and something what I cannot tell here
+- 👀 I’m interested in sports, coding and flying some airplanes :)
-- 🌱 I’m currently learning become expert on laravel
+- 🌱 I’m currently growing on laravel and filament
 - 💞️ I’m looking to collaborate on everything whats new
 - 📫 Reach me out on github :)